HNC Health and Social Care Certificate Level 4

 The grading of Pearson Edexcel BTEC Higher National qualifications is at the unit and the qualification level.
 Each successfully completed unit will be graded as a pass, merit or distinction.
 A pass is awarded for the achievement of all outcomes against the specified assessment criteria.
 Merit and distinction grades are awarded for higher-level achievement.
 Assessment is through assignments, presentations, research projects, personal journal and other locally devised assessment.

-The Pearson Edexcel BTEC Level 4 HNC Diploma in Health and Social Care provides opportunities for learners to apply their knowledge and practical skills in the workplace and progress to Level 5.
+The Pearson Edexcel BTEC HNC Health and Social Care Certificate Level 4 provides opportunities for learners to apply their knowledge and practical skills in the workplace and progress to Level 5.
 Full-time learners have the opportunity to do this through formal work placements or part-time employment experience.
 The qualification prepares learners for employment in the health and social care sector and will be suitable for learners who have already decided that they wish to enter this area of work.
 Some adult learners may wish to make the commitment required by this qualification in order to enter a specialist area of employment in health and social care or progress into higher education.
 Other learners may want to extend the specialism that they followed on the Pearson Edexcel BTEC Level 4 HNC programme.
 Learners studying the Pearson Edexcel BTEC Level 5 HND Diploma in Health and Social Care should be able to progress to the second or third year of an undergraduate degree or directly into employment in an associated profession.
 In the past our students have gone to Greenwich University and others etc for their BSc degree top-up.

 How Employers Support LWA’s Learners and Project Work